pedromargolles/pyDecNef/1.model_construction/README.md

 The first step in all fMRI Decoding Neurofeedback Studies is constructing a machine learning model.

-That model is trained by using functional data from a MRI session.
+That model is constructed by using functional data from a MRI session.

 Then, the trained model is applied in real-time during several neurofeedback training sessions.